// mock server

 What It Does

-• Serve mock responses from imported OpenAPI collections
+• Serves mock responses from imported OpenAPI 3.0 collections

 Before You Start

-1. Import an OpenAPI 3.0 specification into Resonance
+1. Import an OpenAPI 3.0 specification — see Getting Started

-2. Confirm the imported collection contains the endpoints you want to mock
+2. Confirm the collection contains the endpoints you want to mock

-1. Open Resonance and click the Mock Server action in the toolbar
+1. Click the Mock Server action in the toolbar

-3. Select the collections you want to expose through the mock server
+2. Set the port and enable the collections you want to expose

-6. Point your client or frontend to http://localhost:<port>
+5. Point your client or frontend at http://localhost:<port>

 How Responses Are Generated

-• Schema-backed examples are generated from the specification when possible
+• Schema examples are generated from the OpenAPI definition where available

-• Status codes and content types follow the configured mock response
+• Status codes and content types follow the configured response settings

-• Custom overrides take precedence over generated defaults
+• Custom overrides take priority over generated defaults

-1. Select a mocked endpoint from the mock server dialog
+1. Select an endpoint in the mock server dialog

-3. Provide a custom JSON response body to replace the generated payload
+3. Provide a custom JSON body to replace the generated payload

-4. Set an artificial delay to simulate network or backend latency
+4. Add an artificial delay to simulate latency

 GET http://localhost:3000/users